Strength Training for Mental Well-Being

 Many people have difficulty sleeping, however physically active people have healthier sleeping patterns.
 Regular cardio exercise and strength training have been shown to improve sleep patterns in people suffering from depression by as much as 30%.
 You’ll feel a lot more tired after physical exertion and going to bed when you feel exhausted will help bring back a regular sleeping pattern.

 Nearly 25% of the U.S. population experiences persistent fatigue symptoms.
 Many people use this as an excuse to avoid getting the exercise that they need.
 However, studies have shown that regular exercise dramatically improves chronic fatigue and boosts energy.
-Talk to your doctor if you suspect fatigue is part of your symptoms and be sure t
+Talk to your doctor if you suspect fatigue is part of your symptoms and be sure to exercise safely.

 Exercise also provides an outlet for anger and reduces your overall stress levels so you can weather crises and possible relapse scenarios more effectively.